-In this paper, we will focus exclusively on additive Gaussian (normally distributed) noise with mean 0.
-While other noise distributions occasionally arise in some real-world problems, we are concerned with the question repeated sampling of a noisy fitness function, and as a result of the Central Limit Theorem, the shape of the noise distribution approaches a normal distribution when a reasonable number of samples is used.
-If the mean of the noise is nonzero and unknown, this makes it impossible to determine the true expected value of the fitness landscape at any point, and we do not consider this case.
-We will also assume that the variance of the additive noise is uniform across the search space; the extension of considering noise with location-dependent variance is left as future work.
+In this paper, we will assume the presence of additive Gaussian (normally distributed) noise with mean 0.
+The situation we are concerned with is the repeated sampling of a noisy fitness function, and as a result of the Central Limit Theorem, the shape of the noise distribution will always approach a normal distribution when a reasonably large number of samples is used.
+However, the mathematical derivations we present below could equally be applied to other noise distributions, although the resulting expressions may be symbolically and/or computationally cumbersome.
+If the mean value of the noise is unknown (and nonzero), then regardless of any approach, it impossible to determine the true expected value of the fitness landscape at any point; thus we will only consider unbiased noise with zero mean.
+We will also assume that the variance of the additive noise is uniform across the search space - while this is not always the case, it serves as a reasonable first-order approximation to simplify the analysis.
+The extension of considering noise with location-dependent variance is left as future work.

-We will also make the simplifying assumption that there is ample memory such that all encountered fitness values will be cached and are never forgotten, and that the computation time required for caching is negligible compared to the time required for fitness evaluation (which is not unreasonable, e.g., when optimizing complex simulations with lengthy runtimes).
+We will also make the simplifying assumptions that there is ample memory such that all encountered fitness values will be cached and are never cleared, and that the computation time required for the caching is negligible compared to the time required for fitness evaluation.
+These assumptions are realistic when fitness evaluation is particularly timeconsuming, such as when optimizing complex simulations with lengthy run-times.
+In this case, high-capacity diskbased caching becomes a feasible approach, when the diskaccess time for reading a cached fitness value may be orders of magnitudes smaller than the run-time of the simulation.